lundmar/nvim/README.md

 ## Notes

-Remember to sometimes run `:checkhealth` to optimize your nvim configuration
+Remember to sometimes run `:checkhealth` to optimize your nvim configuration and `:PackerSync` to keep plugins up to date.

 I see a lot of people remapping nvim keys but I recommend using default keys because then you can use nvim everywhere and it is a lot easier to maintain.
 Do